Rohithcoding/renewable-energy-monitoring/README.md

 ---

-**🌱 Help monitor and promote renewable energy adoption with this dashboard! 🌍**
+**☀️ Monitor and optimize your solar energy production with this dashboard! 🌍**